William Bruce (minister, born 1757): In Belfast

 In October 1789 Bruce was called to the First Belfast congregation, as colleague to James Crombie.
 He did not accept this call, but on Crombie's death he was again called (11 March 1790) to First Belfast, and at the same time elected Principal of Belfast Academy.
 His Dublin congregation released him on 18 March.

 In the extra-synodical Antrim presbytery, to which his congregation belonged, Bruce became influential.
 His congregation increased and included leading families of Belfast, increased.
 He drew up for his congregation a hymn-book in 1801 (enlarged 1818), but while he paid attention to congregational singing he resisted, in 1807, the introduction of an organ.
 He broke the custom of silent Presbyterian interments by allowing addresses at the grave.

 The Belfast Academy mainly owed its reputation to Bruce, who came through the "barring out" student rebellion of 12 April 1792.
 In the troubles of 1797 and 1798 he enrolled himself as a private in the Belfast Merchants' Infantry, sent his family to Whitehaven, and continued to preach; many of the more liberal Presbyterians had been in favour of the Irish Rebellion of 1798.
 His influence with the government in 1800 was on the side of adequate consideration for the Presbyterians in the Anglo-Irish Union.

 At this period Bruce founded (23 October 1801) the Belfast Literary Society, and his advice was sought by the orthodox leaders of the General Synod of Ulster.
 In November 1805 there were negotiations for the readmission of his presbytery to the synod without subscription, but in May 1806 the idea was dropped.
 On the death of Robert Black in 1817, the agency for the regium donum was offered to him, but he put forward the claims of another.
 He did become involved with the Widows' Fund, founded in 1751 by his great-uncle, William Bruce (1702–1755), and the establishment of a Lancasterian school, with a Protestant but otherwise non-denominational Sunday school.

 Bruce penned the address presented to George IV at Dublin (1821) in the name of the whole Presbyterian body.
 In the preface (dated 17 March) to his Sermons on the Study of the Bible (1824) Bruce claimed that his Unitarian views were "making extensive though silent progress through the general synod of Ulster".
 This was a challenge to the orthodox, and the general synod at Moneymore, on 2 July, agreed to a public contradiction of the assertion.
 Bruce joined the seceders of 1829 in the formation of the Unitarian Society for the Diffusion of Christian Knowledge (9 April 1831), though he would have preferred as the colourless name "A Tract Society".

 Last years

 By 1834 Bruce had retired, and was suffering from a loss of sight, which ended in blindness in November 1836 he moved to Dublin with his daughter Maria, where he died on 27 February 1841.

-He is buried in St George's Cemetery, on Whitworth Road, Dublin.